-The Mbox application's image remapping file (found at /Mbox/MultiScreenData.plist) can hold multiple configurations, and each configuration may be made up of multiple screen objects that can each have unique controls and mapping properties.
+The Mbox application's image remapping file (found at Mbox/MultiScreenData.plist) can hold multiple configurations, and each configuration may be made up of multiple screen objects that can each have unique controls and mapping properties.
 This structure creates a hierarchical relationship: File > Configuration > Screen Object > Control.
 External control over screen object parameters is handled through Art-Net or sACN input to the Mbox server.

-Note: Mbox Designer can have 255 Image Remapping configurations, Studio+ can have 16, Studio can have 8, Mini can have 2.
+Note: With an Mbox Designer license, Mbox can have 255 Image Remapping configurations, the Studio+ license allows 16, the Studio license 8, and the Mini license 2.